-F Water, plumbing and bathroom fittings
+Water, plumbing and bathroom fittings

 Repair category 1

 Notes No significant defects evident.

-Seals around bath/shower areas are frequently troublesome and require regular

-56A CASTI ECATE

-tenance.
-Failure to seals can result in dampness/decay within hidden areas e property. -- --
+Seals around bath/shower areas are frequently troublesome and require regular maintenance. failure to seals can result in dampness/decay within hidden areas of the property.

 Heating and hot water Repair category 1 Notes It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
-Boilers and central heating systems should be tested and serviced by a Gas Safe registered engineer on an annual basis to ensure their safe and efficient operation.
-I have been verbally informed by the owner that the boiler was installed in 2017 and is annually serviced.
-Further enquiries should be made in this regard.
+Boilers and central heating systems should be tested and serviced by an Oftec oil registered engineer on an annual basis to ensure their safe and efficient operation.
+I have been verbally informed by the owner that the boiler is annually serviced.